Cointegration with Occasionally Binding Constraints: Introduction

 The other strand (\citealp{Tjo20EctRev}, pp.~658--666) takes as its starting point the triangular representation of a linearly cointegrated system, and introduces nonlinearity directly into the common trends, by specifying

 Here $f(x_{t})$ replaces what would ordinarily be a linear function, with the consequence that the weak limit of $Y_{n}(\lambda)\defeq n^{-1/2}y_{\smlfloor{n\lambda}}$ will now be a nonlinear transformation of the limiting Brownian motions associated with $X_{n}(\lambda)\defeq n^{-1/2}x_{\smlfloor{n\lambda}}$.
 The errors $\varepsilon_{t}=(\varepsilon_{yt},\varepsilon_{xt})$ may be weakly dependent and cross-correlated, permitting $\{x_{t}\}$ to be endogenous.
 The function $f$ is typically estimated via some sort of regression, either parametrically (\citealp{PP99ET,PP01Ecta}; \citealp{CW15JoE}; \citealp{LTG16AS}) or nonparametrically (\citealp{KMT07AS}; \citealp{WP09Ecta,WP16ET}; \citealp{Duffy17ET}; \citealp{DK21AS}); there is also literature on specification testing in this setting (e.g.\ \citealp{WP12AS}; \citealp{DGTY17JoE}; \citealp{WWZ18JoE}; \citealp{BRN20ET}).
-Notable variants have used $f$ to model transitions between regimes with distinct linear cointegrating relations (\citealp{SC04ET}; \citealp{GP06OBES}), or allowed it to take the `functional coefficient' form $\beta(w_{t})x_{t}$ (\citealp{CLP09JoE,Xia09JoE}).
+Notable variants have used $f$ to model transitions between regimes with distinct linear cointegrating relations (\citealp{SC04ET}; \citealp{GP06OBES}), or allowed it to take the `functional coefficient' form $\beta(w_{t})x_{t}$ (\citealp{Xia09JoE,PW23JoE}).

 In developing a VAR model that exhibits both nonlinearity in its short-run dynamics, as in \eqref{nlvecm}, and in the implied (long-run) common trends, as in \eqref{nlcointreg}, this paper is the first to bridge the remarkably wide gulf that has existed between these two strands of the literature.
-The CKSVAR turns out to provide just enough flexibility to accommodate meaningful departures from linear cointegration, while retaining tractability.
+The CKSVAR turns out to provide just enough flexibility to accommodate meaningful departures from linear cointegration, while retaining a sufficiently nice structure to be tractable.
 We show that depending on the rank conditions imposed on (submatrices of) the autoregressive polynomial evaluated at unity, the CKSVAR is capable of generating three distinct kinds of nonlinear cointegration, which we term: (i) regulated cointegration; (ii) kinked cointegration; and (iii) linear cointegration in a nonlinear VECM.